 According to the Cartel Act, planned concentrations must be notified to the COMCO before their implementation if certain turnover thresholds are met.
 As compared to other jurisdictions, the thresholds in Switzerland are very high.
 This means that the COMCO deals with a relatively small number of notifications only.
-For instance, in 2019, 40 concentrations have been notified to the COMCO, of which 37 were cleared in phase I. In comparison, German law provides for much lower thresholds, which entails that the German Federal Cartel Office received around 1,400 notifications, i.e., 35 times more than the COMCO.
-However, the German GDP is just approx. six times bigger than the Swiss GDP.
+For instance, in 2021, 31 concentrations have been notified to the COMCO, all of which were cleared in phase I. In comparison, Austrian law provides for much lower thresholds, which entails that the Austrian Federal Competition Authority received around 650 notifications, i.e., over 20 times more than the COMCO.
+However, the Swiss and Austrian populations are comparable and the Swiss GDP is even more than 50% bigger than the Austrian GDP.

-Regardless of the turnover-based thresholds, notification is mandatory if in a previous investigation the COMCO found that one of the involved undertakings has been held to be dominant in a market in Switzerland, and if the concentration concerns either that market or an adjacent market or a market upstream or downstream thereof.
+Regardless of the turnover-based thresholds, notification

+is mandatory if in a previous investigation the COMCO found that one of the involved undertakings has been held to be dominant in a market in Switzerland, and if the concentration concerns either that market or an adjacent market or a market upstream or downstream thereof.

 The notification triggers a process with a preliminary and a main examination.
 In the first phase (phase I, initial review), the COMCO examines within one month after receiving the notification whether there are indications that the planned concentration will create or strengthen a dominant position.
 If this is the case, an extended review (phase II) must be carried out.
 During the extended review, the COMCO verifies within four months, whether the concentration creates or strengthens a dominant position liable to eliminate effective competition and does not improve the conditions of competition in another market such that the harmful effects of the dominant position can be outweighed.
-If this is the case, the

-COMCO prohibits the concentration or allows it subject to conditions or remedies.
+If this is the case, the COMCO prohibits the concentration or allows it subject to conditions or remedies.